tryton/tryton/doc/index.rst

   quantity is reached at any time on the warehouse it will result in a production request.

-The production requests are created by the schedulers with respect to stock levels and existing requests.
+The production requests are created by the supply wizard with respect to stock levels and existing requests.
 The stock levels are computed on the supply period define in the production configuration.